 Smith Postyard LLC. is a family owned and operated business.
-Our Family has been involved in the hedge post business for 3 generations along with farming, cattle and oil production in Woodson County Kansas.
-In 1989 be began our post business.
+Our Family has been involved in hedge post for 4 generations in Woodson County Kansas.
+In 1989, I began Smith Postyard, LLC.

 Our Hedge Postyard

 Osage orange is a unique tree with a remarkable history.
 No other tree in central North America has had such a long and close relationship with humans - both Native Americans and settlers.
 Whether it is known locally as Osage orange, mock orange, Osage apple, hedge, hedge apple, naranjo chino, bois d'arc, bodark or bow wood, it is the same distinctive tree